Sol4rOnGit/Sol4rOnGit/README.md

 Nice to meet you, I'm a 17 year old aspiring software engineer passionate about coding and developing :)
 Currently Studying A Level Maths, Further Maths, Computer Science and Physics with 4 A*s predicted.
+And 54/54 (pending moderation) [Extended Project Qualification](https://github.com/Sol4rOnGit/EPQ-python)

 🔧 Technical Skills